Arromanches-les-Bains โ€“ The seaside resort of historic Gold Beach in Normandy

 Cliffs and wide golden sandy beach on a sunny day

 With each year and generation, the Second World War becomes more and more distant and those who took part will soon no longer be among us to tell their stories.
-Year 2024 marked 80 years ago Day D (D-day) and every year the veterans become fewer and fewer.
+The year 2024 marked 80 years ago Day D (D-day) and every year the veterans become fewer and fewer.
 The 80-year memorial ceremony in Deauville this year was attended by 48 American veterans who were flown in on a special flight by Delta Airlines.
 The youngest veteran to participate was this year 98 years old.
 Will any veterans at all be able to participate in the 90th anniversary celebration?

 When we leave Arromanches we are filled with new knowledge and understanding of our history.
 The Normandy coast offers over 90 historic sites and monuments, each with its own World War II story.
 These are places that have to be experienced to be truly understood - places with a living history that no school book can ever convey.